Barry Bonds: San Francisco Giants (1993–2007)

 Once he signed with the Giants, Bonds intended to wear the number 24, his number during most of his stay with the Pirates, but it was Willie Mays's old number, which the Giants had retired.
 After receiving Mays's blessing, the Giants were willing to unretire it until the public commotion from fans and media became too much.
 To honor his father, Bonds switched his jersey number to 25, as it had been Bobby's number in San Francisco.
 On December 8, 1992, the deal was finalized.
-In an emotional press conference announcing the signing, Bonds described joining the Giants as going "home" and following in the footsteps of his father and godfather as "unbelievable" and "a boyhood dream come true."
+In an emotional press conference announcing the signing, Bonds described joining the Giants as going "home" and following in the footsteps of his father and godfather as "unbelievable" and "...like a boyhood dream that comes true for me."
 His father joined the team as a coach in the same year.

 1993 season

-During a game against the Colorado Rockies on May 12, 1993, both Bonds and his father, along with Jerald Clark and Ron Hassey of the Rockies, were ejected for their role in an on-field fight.
+On April 18, 1993, at Candlestick Park, in a 13–12 win over the Atlanta Braves, Bonds had four base hits and a stolen base, with his third double of the game in the bottom of the ninth inning being his 1,000th career Major League hit.
+On May 12, 1993, at Mile High Stadium, in a 8–2 win over the Colorado Rockies, both Bonds and his father, along with Rockies outfielder Jerald Clark and coach Ron Hassey, were ejected for their role in an on-field fight.
+On July 8, 1993, at Veterans Stadium, in a 13–2 win over the Philadelphia Phillies, Bonds had three base hits, two home runs, and six runs batted in.
+Leading 11–2 and leading off the top of the seventh inning, Bonds bolted a line drive on the first pitch he saw from pitcher José DeLeón, a low breaking ball, to deep right-center field and into the stands for his 200th career Major League home run, making the score 12–2.

-Bonds hit .336 in 1993, leading the NL with 46 home runs and 123 RBI in 159 games en route to his second consecutive MVP award, and third overall.
+Bonds hit .336 in 1993, leading the NL with 46 home runs and 123 RBI in 159 games en route to his second consecutive NL MVP Award, and third one overall in the last four seasons.
 Bonds and Bryce Harper are the only MLB players to win a regular season MVP with two different teams before the age of 30.
-As good as the Giants were (winning 103 games), the Atlanta Braves won 104 in what some call the last great pennant race (because the wild card was instituted the year after).
+"1993 was probably the most dominant team I've ever been on," Bonds said.
+The Giants won 103 games, a then-San Francisco Era record that would last until 2021, when that year's team broke the all-time single season franchise record for wins by one with 107.
+The Atlanta Braves won 104 in what some call the last great pennant race (because the wild card was instituted the year after).
+"One of us has to lose.
+Unfortunately it's always us, or me," Bonds said.

 1994 season

 In the strike-shortened season of 1994, Bonds hit .312 with 37 home runs, 81 RBI and a league-leading 74 walks in 112 games.
-He finished fourth in MVP voting.
+He finished fourth in NL MVP voting.